 - Sanitary facilities, such as toilets, showers or baths.

-For families, this includes being able to:
+For families, you should still be able to:

-- Continue commuting to work
+- Continue commuting to work, or continue working from home

 - Carry on being involved in any other regular activities you do